waeasyapi/waeasyapi-node/README.md

 Official nodejs library for [WA Easy API](https://waeasyapi.com/).

 #### PS: For early access, please write to team@waeasyapi.com.
 #### We're trying our best to roll out it asap.
 Thanks for your patience.

-Read up here for getting started and understanding messages flow with WA Easy API: <https://waeasyapi.com/>
+Read up here for getting started and understanding messaging flow: <https://waeasyapi.com/>

 ## Installation